PCS Move

 What is DTOD and why do I need it?

 DTOD (Defense Table of Official Distances) is the DoD-mandated mileage source for PCS reimbursement — not Google Maps.
 Finance offices use DTOD distances; if you claim Google miles you may be reimbursed less.
-The Military Toolkit MALT calculator uses DTOD-equivalent ZIP-to-ZIP distances.
+The Military Toolkit MALT calculator gives an estimated base-to-base driving distance for planning — for the voucher, enter the official DTOD mileage (dtod.transport.mil, DoD network login required) or have your finance office pull it.

 How many travel days do I get when I PCS overseas?